OSVTAC/project-recommendations/pages/components.md

 ## 5. Components

+This section provides one possible way of dividing a “generic” optical-scan paper-ballot voting system into components or modules.
+This can be used as the starting point for an agile development plan (e.g. incremental implementation, modular contracting, etc).

+### 5.1.
+Component Listing

+This subsection contains the listing of components without detail.
+Caveats are discussed after.
+More detailed descriptions of each component are in the subsections that follow.

+**Hardware**

+1. Accessible Ballot-Marking Device
+2. Central Ballot Scanner
+3. Precinct Ballot Scanner
+4. Standard laptop or desktop computers

+**Software**

+1. Voting System Database / Management
+2. Ballot Batch Management
+3. EIMS® Integration
+4. Ballot Layout Creator
+5. Ballot Layout Encoder
+6. Accessible Ballot-Marking Device Software
+7. Ballot Picture Interpreter
+8. Scanner Device Drivers (one for precinct and one for central)
+9. Central Ballot Scanner Software
+10. Precinct Ballot Scanner Software
+11. Vote Totaler
+12. Results Reporter
+13. Ballot Tabulation Audit Support

-This section provides one possible way of listing the components of a “generic” optical-scan paper-ballot voting system.
-This list is not rigorous or exhaustive.
-Rather, it is meant for discussion purposes and to provide a sense of what functionalities are needed and how they are divided up, etc.
+The lists above are not rigorous or exhaustive.
+Rather, they are meant for discussion purposes and to provide a sense of what functionalities are needed and how they are divided up, etc.

 For simplicity, we assume that the voting system uses pre-printed ballots, as opposed to being a ballot on-demand system.
 We also assume that in-precinct